M055/groupypsy/README.md

 • Create a virtual environment with Python 13 and requirements.txt from the repo

+• NB: you might need to install PuLP via conda, see https://anaconda.org/conda-forge/pulp

 • In a terminal, run flask run —cert=adhoc to start the server

 • Open the webpage indicated; usually https://127.0.0.1:5000